tylerhoadley/sealed-secrets-backup-cron/README.md

 Setup your CI pipeline and use the provided `Dockerfile`

 ## Description
 This application runs on a base debian bulleye image with the latest `kubectl` and `p7zip-full` packages at build.
 Its designed to run as a k8s cron job to backup a single targetted k8s clusters', Sealed Secret `TLS Secrets` to a persistant volume for offsite disaster recovery.
 Ive also added an extra layer of security with 7zip encryption plus archiving.
-This can add an addidtional layer of protection for backups on Networks services like NFS or cloud storage.
+This can add an additional layer of protection for backups on Networks services like NFS or cloud storage.
 The longer and more complex the `ENCRYPTION_KEY` the stronger protection you will have if an unwanted actor steals these backup files.
 This tool was created to recover clusters in a disaster or migrate IaC declaration from one cluster to another without having to reseal an entire clusters sealed secrets.

 Protect these backups!